IBM-Cloud/terraform-provider-ibm/website/docs/d/atracker_endpoints.html.markdown

 }
 ```

-## Argument Reference

-The following arguments are supported:

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument references listed, you can access the following attribute references after your data source is created.

 * `id` - The unique identifier of the atracker_endpoints.
-* `api_endpoint` - Activity Tracking API endpoint.
-Nested `api_endpoint` blocks have the following structure:
+* `api_endpoint` - (Required, List) Activity Tracker API endpoint.
+Nested scheme for **api_endpoint**:
-	* `public_url` - The public URL of Activity Tracking in a region.
+	* `public_url` - (Required, String) The public URL of Activity Tracker in a region.
-	* `public_enabled` - Indicates whether or not the public endpoint is enabled in the account.
+	* `public_enabled` - (Required, Boolean) Indicates whether or not the public endpoint is enabled in the account.
-	* `private_url` - The private URL of Activity Tracking.
+	* `private_url` - (Required, String) The private URL of Activity Tracker.
 This URL cannot be disabled.
-	* `private_enabled` - The private endpoint is always enabled.
+	* `private_enabled` - (Optional, Boolean) The private endpoint is always enabled.